CptConstantine/RoleByPost/README.md

   - Supports standard dice notation (e.g., `2d6+3`) and Fate/Fudge dice (`4df+1`).
   - System-specific UI for modifying rolls with skills and attributes.

+- **Story Recaps**
+  - AI-powered summaries of recent gameplay to help players catch up.
+  - On-demand recaps for any timeframe.
+  - Automatic scheduled recaps to keep everyone in the loop.

 - **Reminders**
   - GMs can remind specific users or roles to post, with a custom message and delay (e.g., "in 2d" or "in 12h").
   - Automatic reminders when users are mentioned but haven't responded.